On this pageOverview

 })

-Runtime.run(program)No hooks.
-No refs.
-No memoized callbacks.
+Runtime.run(program)No refs.
+No manual memoization at the component boundary.
 No prop threading.
 The init function returns the initial Model and an empty list of startup Commands.
-Runtime.makeProgram wires the five pieces together: Model, init, update, view, subscriptions.
+Runtime.makeProgram takes the Model schema, init, update, view, and subscriptions, plus the Flags schema and DOM container.
 Runtime.run starts it.
 The runtime handles event dispatch, memoization, and side effect execution.
 You declare what the program is.
 The framework runs it.

 import { Schema as S } from 'effect'